huanbia/learngit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
-Greating a new branch is quick. this is second the new test new tes
+Greating a new branch is quick. this is third the new test new tes